nsxz/RE_Plugins/Olly_hittrace/README.txt

    main  10f9  a eax    to get an ascii dump of the decoded string main  10f9  h8 eax   to get an 8 char hexdump of the decoded data

+5-30-15:
+if you need to set a hit trace point for an address not in a module, or dont want to bother with figuring out its rva, you can use "rawva" as the module name and just enter the va in the rva field..